 The term solar energy generally decribes the use of solar radiation to produce energy.
 Photovoltaics is the direct conversion of solar energy into electricity.
 The term "photovoltaic" comes from the components photos (φῶς, phos, genitive: φωτός, photos) - the Greek word for light - and Volta after Alessandro Volta, a pioneer of electrical engineering.

 The "photovoltaic effect" is defined as energy particles of sunlight (called photons) meeting an electron.
 If an electron dissolves from the atom, electric current flows under certain conditions.
 Some 50 years after the discovery of this effect, the construction of the first electricity-producing solar cell was achieved.
 For this purpose, a silicon disk, a so-called "Wafer" is used.
 The DC voltage that the solar panels generate needs to be converted by an inverter into alternating current to be fed into the general power grid.

 Since the 1960s, Photovoltaics have been used for power generation in space.
 SANYO started the development of amorphous silicon solar cells already in 1975.
 For over 15 years they are manufactured in mass production for the global market.
-Meanwhile, the HIT ® (Heterojunction with Intrinsic Thin layer) solar cells are sold under the Panasonic brand.
+Meanwhile, HIT® solar modules are sold under the Panasonic brand.